jiangyuinsar/okada_wrapper/README.md

 here](http://www.bosai.go.jp/study/application/dc3d/DC3Dhtml_E.html) for more details

 A different MATLAB mex wrapper for the Okada dislocation sources is available on [Paul Segall's website](https://pangea.stanford.edu/research/CDFM/software/index.html).

-#### Common issues:
-If you're having problems installing on a recent version of OSX, see here for some help: https://github.com/tbenthompson/okada_wrapper/issues/3

 #### Python